-Affiliate links are specially coded links that are created to help me get a commission for purchases I help inspire.
-When you read a post on this blog, I may an affiliate link included.
+Affiliate links are specially coded links created to help me get a commission for purchases I help inspire.
+When you read a post on this blog, I may have an affiliate link included.
 These links help make sure your purchase or sign-up is linked to me.
 I get credit for writing my content, and you don't pay extra for using my link either.

 How Do Affiliate Links Work?